 Key Take away: Call your doctor, ask for his/her Tax ID.
-Use that Tax ID to verify with insurance company if your doctor is part of the insurance network.
+Use that Tax ID to verify with your insurance company if your doctor is part of the insurance company's network.

-You go to your doctor, and he/she referred you to do specific procedure like x Rays, CT scan, etc. After you do that procedure, you discovered it is not covered or partially covered because many reasons like you did not get a pre-authorization, or you the doctor performing the procedure is not part of the insurance company’s preferred network, or the facility where the procedure is performed is not part of the network.
-Here what you need to do to make sure you do not get a surprise bill from your medical provider:
+You go to your doctor, and he/she refers you to do specific procedure like x Rays, CT scan, etc. After you do that procedure, you discover that it is not covered or partially covered for many reasons like you did not get a pre-authorization, or you the doctor performing the procedure is not part of the insurance company’s preferred network, or the facility where the procedure is performed is not part of the network.
+You need to take the following steps to reduce the possibility of getting a surprise bill:

 IADE Copyright 2021